fieldtrip/website/development/project/opm_helmet_design.md

 This results in 19 channels times 3 files, so 57 STL files on disk.
 In principle you only need the cuttingtool files, since the sensors don't need to be printed (these are basically only dummies for visualisation purposes), and multiple sensor holders can be 3D printed from the original sensor STL file without translatiopns and rotations.

-In the 3rd secction of this tutorial we will explain how to combine the shell and the cuttingtool for the final helmet design.
+In part 4 of this tutorial we will explain how to combine the different STL files into the final helmet design.

 ### Flattened spherical helmet

 This is again a helmet that starts with a design in Fusion (or your 3D design software of choice).
 It consists of a sphere, that to the bottom is extended with a cylinder and subsequently flattened on the left and right hemisphere.
 As before, there is a STL model for the headshape and an STL model for the shell that forms the helmet.

 {% include image src="/assets/img/tutorial/opm_helmet_design/figure2.png" width="600" %}

+The STL file are again available from our [download server](https://download.fieldtriptoolbox.org/tutorial/opm_helmet_design).

     headshape = ft_read_headshape('flattenedspherical-head.stl')
     helmet = ft_read_headshape('flattenedspherical-helmet.stl')